ppy/osu-wiki/news/2021/2021-08-11-new-featured-artist-natsume-itsuki.md

 ### Beginning

-And if you're looking for something accessible to all types of players, [this mapset](https://osu.ppy.sh/beatmapsets/1173059) by [Garden](https://osu.ppy.sh/users/2849992) is worth your time.
+And if you're looking for something accessible to all types of players, [this mapset](https://osu.ppy.sh/beatmapsets/1173059) by ::Garden::{ user-id=2849992 } is worth your time.

 <audio controls>
     <source src="https://assets.ppy.sh/artists/189/Elis%27%20Dogma/Natsume%20Itsuki%20-%20Beginning.mp3" type="audio/mpeg">